Protection against inappropriate and over-development

 National Parks contain some of our most beautiful countryside, treasured heritage and rare wildlife.
 However, since they were first created in the 1950s, damaging planning proposals for mines, roads and other large scale developments have been allowed to go ahead, chipping away at their protected status.

-We want National Parks to be protected against inappropriate and over-development which would compromise their beauty and special qualities.
+We want National Parks to be protected against inappropriate and over-development that compromise their beauty and special qualities.
 This means ensuring that the additional protection provided to them in planning policy is implemented, maintained and enhanced.

 Our work to make sure National Parks are better protected

 Calling on the Government to demonstrate their commitment to National Parks

 Major development has a big impact on National Parks.
 We wanted to find out how much.
 So we commissioned Sheffield Hallam University to research 70 previous planning applications for major development in the National Parks.
 The findings were clear - even though the Parks have the highest level of planning protection, the Government’s drive for economic growth has led to a number of inappropriate major developments being granted permission both within the Parks and in their settings.
 As a result of this, we are now calling on the Government to demonstrate their commitment to protecting National Parks.
 Find out more here.